google/guava/README.md

 [![Build Status](https://travis-ci.org/google/guava.svg?branch=master)](https://travis-ci.org/google/guava)

-Guava is a set of core libraries that includes new collection types (such as multimap and multiset), immutable collections, a graph library, functional types, an in-memory cache, and APIs/utilities for concurrency, I/O, hashing, primitives, reflection, string processing, and much more!
+Guava is a set of core libraries that includes new collection types (such as multimap and multiset), immutable collections, a graph library, and utilities for concurrency, I/O, hashing, primitives, strings, and more!

 Guava comes in two flavors.